Hamster128/Raspberry-Convolution/README.md

 # Raspberry-Convolution

-Recently i stumbled over this YouTube file which shows how to measure your listening room and make an impulse response file with "REW" to use it with Equilizer APO on a PC for real time room correction.
+Recently i stumbled over this YouTube video which shows how to measure your listening room and make an impulse response file with "REW" to use it with Equilizer APO on a PC for real time room correction.

 https://youtu.be/5YcH7j2-L1Y